 Let's say file.txt contains empty lines.

 The following sed command will remove the empty lines.
-The regular expression looks for whitespace (\s*) from the beginning (^) to the end ($) of each line, and if matched, deletes (d) the line.
+The regular expression looks for the beginning (^) of a line immediately followed by the end ($) of a line, and if matched, deletes (d) the line.

 ~]# sed '/^$/d' file.txt line 1 line 3 line 5 line 7

 Remember that the -i option must be used to actually perform this change on the file.